 Storage units have massively grown in popularity within the realm architecture in recent years.
 This increase in popularity is due to the inherent strength, wide availability, and relatively low expense of them.
 They are also a more eco-friendly building option.

 All these beneficial features, along with their inherent shape and material, mean they can be easily modified to fit many purposes, especially the purpose of building granny flats.
 Unlike traditional dwellings, very little construction is required when creating a granny annexe from an existing module.
 This article will outline how to turn one of these into a granny annexe.

 Doing research is the first and most important step to converting to a granny annexe.
 Find out all the local regulations, restrictions, and requirements before you begin the process.
 Each local area will have its own zoning rules to follow so be sure to be in contact with your local council.

-There are many different types and sizes so it is important to also do your research on what is the best option for you and to find what exactly you are looking for.
+There are many different types and sizes available for hire and sale with SJones so it is important to also do your research on what is the best option for you and to find what exactly you are looking for.
 Also, research whether it is possible to get onto your land.
 Local companies will often be able to give you a free quote to check access to your site.

 There are endless options when it comes to designing prefabricated units.
 However, with every modification, you risk making these weaker so think through your design carefully.
 So although modules are structurally strong and flexible in their design possibilities, they aren’t designed to be cut and rejoined multiple times so it is important to only cut them when you need to.